livearchivist/wesdottoday/_posts/2022-10-17-just-say-no-to-big-box.md

 > TL;DR; Don't use a big box store, especially Lowe's, for something as important as your kitchen appliances - they will not fulfill their warranty guarantees and will waste hours of your time in order to drive you to take matters into your own hands.

 In 2019 we remodeled our entire house, including the kitchen.
 During the remodel, we bought all new Bosch 800 series appliances from Lowes.
-The were able to significantly beat the pricing of the local companies we were talking to, and since we were already at nearly 2x our original budget for the remodel, saving a few grand was worth it to us at the time to shop big box.
+They were able to significantly beat the pricing of the local companies we were talking to, and since we were already at nearly 2x our original budget for the remodel, saving a few grand was worth it to us at the time to shop big box.
 We even ponied up for their extended 5 year warranty to prepare for a situation like what happened two months ago, our freezer stopped cooling, followed shortly by our fridge.

 ### 3-Aug-2022